ResearchComputingServices/parallel-computing/_episodes/04-matlab-intro.md

       - Example that does well
       - Example that doesn't do as well *(can I find one?)*
   - Introduce *parfor* command
+  - Discuss -singleCompThread
+      - Mention how it cann affect speedup calculation (e.g. might not really be comparing sequential against parallel)
   - Categories Variable classification in parfor
   - Random Number Generation in parfor
+  - lots of printing to command window can be slow